 Taking No for an Answer

 Sales has never been my forte, and, bad attitude aside, I think because I've always been okay with taking "no" for an answer.
 "Buy this."
-"No.” “Ok.”
+"No." "Okay."
 Iconic former British Prime Minister and War guru Winston Churchill is credited with the idea of never taking "no" for an answer.
 He equaled it to failure.
 Harsh.
-And, yes, I failed at being a perfume girl because I hated the job and took "no" for answer.
-But I don't think that is always true.
+And, yes, I failed at being a perfume girl because I hated the job and took "no" for an answer.
+But I don't think failure from taking "no" as an answer is always true.
 By now, I've heard "no," so many times that responding to "no" is my comfort zone.
-I think we need to teach our kids to learn to take "no,” how to map a plan from "no." If we can't or won't take "no," then eventually we might stop asking the question because we don't know how to handle "no," or facing "no" is too hard.
+I think we need to teach our kids to learn to take "no," and how to map a plan from "no." If we can't or won't take "no," then eventually, we might stop asking the question because we don't know how to handle "no," or facing "no" is too hard.
 Even a "no" answer moves you forward.
 With a "no," you can adjust — open a different door, use a window, or even turn around and find another pathway.
 I never fault or judge anyone for telling me "no," because I don't know what circumstances drive that answer.
 The answer "no" often has nothing to do with me personally (sometimes, sure, and I've got to be okay with that, too.)
 But, at least by telling me "no," instead of just ignoring my question, I can move on and adjust my plans or path with a "no."

-This has been on my mind because Abbey snagged a fantastic summer internship in her major as a freshman.
+Taking "no" for an answer has been on my mind because Abbey snagged a fantastic summer internship in her major as a freshman.
 She let them make the decision.
-And, she wasn't afraid to ask because she knew how to take "no" for an answer.
-They didn't even have an internship as a position, but she presented herself, her experience, her plans and let them make the decision.
+And she wasn't afraid to ask because she knew how to take "no" for an answer.
+They didn't even have an internship as a position, but she presented herself, her experience, and her plans and let them make the decision.
 And the answer was a "yes."
 Then she had to convince her advisor that she, as a freshman, could successfully execute an internship for credit.
-And, she got another "yes."
+And she got another "yes."
 Very proud of her for crushing her first college semester and learning to recognize opportunities.